learning-zone/html-basics/README.md

 </html>
 ```
 #### Q. Why to use IndexedDB instead of WebSQL in HTML5?
-**WebSQL** is an API that is only supported in Chrome and Safari (and Android and iOS by extension).
+**1.)
+WebSQL** is an API that is only supported in Chrome and Safari (and Android and iOS by extension).
 It provides an asynchronous, transactional interface to SQLite.
 Since 2010, it has been deprecated in favor of IndexedDB.

 **Advantages**
 * Supported on major mobile browsers (Android Browser, Mobile Safari, Opera Mobile) as well as several desktop browsers (Chrome, Safari, Opera).